 Course content

-The course will be divided into two parts.
-An economic part and a legal part.
+The course will be divided into three parts.
+An economic part, a legal part, and a part that integrates the economic and legal parts.

 The economic part starts with the realization that a crucial part of contract negotiations concerns the identification of the underlying values and tradeoffs in the situation.
 The students are exposed to a framework allowing them to make such an identification.
 This framework has a firm grounding in microeconomics, but also draws on principles of organizing negotiations as well as insights from behavioral economics.